Convergence Insufficiency Treatment in Niagara-on-the-Lake, Ontario with The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry

 In adult patients, these symptoms can manifest themselves at work, in family situations, and more.
 If you’re working on a project with a team, CI can make it difficult to concentrate and stay focused, read materials, research, work on a computer, and other tasks necessary in your profession.
 Going out to dinner?
 CI can make it hard to read a restaurant menu or watch a movie without experiencing blurry or double vision.

 If you or your child are experiencing any of these symptoms, talk to us.
-Schedule a consultation at The Niagra Vision Therapy Centre at Dr. Hopkins & Associates and we’ll work together to help treat your CI and get you back to healthy vision.
+Schedule a consultation at The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry and we’ll work together to help treat your CI and get you back to healthy vision.

 My Child Has Glasses.
 Isn’t That Enough?